 The University defines equipment as articles of non-expendable tangible personal property having a useful life of more than one year, and an acquisition cost of $5,000 or more per unit.
 Sometimes an agency will have a higher or lower dollar value than UCSB.
 In this case, UCSB's dollar value takes precedent.

 Tax, shipping, and any transit costs should be factored into the cost of the equipment.
+If the quote is from an out-of-state or foreign supplier California Use Tax should be factored into the cost as well.
 One exception: Sales tax is not paid on government owned equipment.
 If the guidelines of a proposal state that any equipment purchased will vest in the government, do not add in sales tax.

 Fabrications are generally treated like equipment and excluded from indirect costs under MTDC calculation.
 However, if an item is fabricated and title title is not retained by the UCSB, all costs of its fabrication are subject to indirect costs.
 Fabrication costs may include associated labor.
 Please consult with UCSB Equipment Management to confirm that all anticipated fabrication costs are correctly categorized as equipment.